AOBA-VELOX 4 [NTU]

 The AOBE-VELOX-4 mission is a joint Singaporean and Japanese nanosatellite mission by Nanyang Technological University, Singapore and the Kyushu Institute of Technology (Kyutech) to develop and orbit a 2U CubeSat in low Earth’s orbit (LEO) for technology demonstration and to observe Lunar Horizon Glow.

-The CubeSat AOBA VELOX IV will be launched into a 230 km perigee and 630 km apogee orbit with 97.4 deg.
-For its 1 year in orbit, AOBA VELOX IV will log telemetry data from its various subsystems, conduct some experiments and send the data down to our mission control center for analysis.
+The CubeSat AOBA VELOX IV was launched into a 230 km perigee and 630 km apogee orbit with 97.4 deg.
+For its 1 year in orbit, AOBA VELOX IV logs telemetry data from its various subsystems, conduct some experiments and send the data down to the mission control center for analysis.

-The satellite will be launched as a secondary payload from Japan in Jan 2018 together with OrigamiSat 1.
+The satellite was launched as a secondary payload from Japan in 2019 on an Epsilon (2) CLPS launch vehicle.

 |Type / Application:||Technology|